-- 3.1 The purpose of the Capital and Treasury Management Strategy is to demonstrate that the Council takes capital expenditure and investment decisions in line with service objectives and properly takes account of stewardship, value for money, prudence, sustainability and affordability.
-It sets out the long term context in which capital expenditure and investment decisions are made and gives due consideration to both risk and reward and impact on the achievement of priority outcomes.
-The Capital and Treasury Management Strategy comprises a number of distinct, but inter-related, elements as follows: - Capital expenditure (see Section 4); which includes an overview of the governance process for approval and monitoring of capital expenditure, including the Council's policies on capitalisation, and an overview of its capital expenditure and financing plans. - Capital financing and borrowing (see Section 5); provides a projection of the Council's capital financing requirement, how this will be funded and repaid.
-It therefore sets out the Council's borrowing strategy and explains how it will discharge its duty to make prudent revenue provision for the repayment of debt. - Treasury management investments (see Section 8); explains the Council's approach to treasury management investment activities, including the criteria for determining how and where funds will be invested to ensure that the principal sums are safeguarded from loss and that sufficient liquidity is maintained to ensure that funds are available when needed. - Commercial investments (see Section 10); provides an overview of those of the Council's policy on commercial investment activities that count as capital expenditure, including processes, due diligence and defining the Council's risk appetite in respect of these. - Knowledge and skills (see Section 16); summarises the knowledge and skills available to the Council and provides confirmation that these are commensurate with the Council's risk appetite.
+- 3.1 The Capital and Treasury Management Strategy comprises a number of distinct, but inter-related, elements including: - Capital expenditure (see Section 4); which includes an overview of the governance process for approval and monitoring of capital expenditure, including the Council's policies on capitalisation, and an overview of its capital expenditure and financing plans. - Capital financing and borrowing (see Section 5); provides a projection of the Council's capital financing requirement, how this will be funded and repaid and explains how it will discharge its duty to make prudent revenue provision for the repayment of debt. - Other Prudential Indicators (see Section 6) - Borrowing Strategy (see Section 7) - Treasury Management Investments (see Section 8); explains the Council's approach to treasury management investment activities, including the criteria for determining how and where funds will be invested to ensure that the principal sums are safeguarded from loss and that sufficient liquidity is maintained to ensure that funds are available when needed. - Annual Investment Strategy (see Section 9) - Commercial Investments (see Section 10); provides an overview of those of the Council's policy on commercial investment activities that count as capital expenditure, including processes, due diligence and defining the Council's risk appetite in respect of these. - Credit Ratings (see Section 11) - Liquidity Risk Management (see Section 12) - Cash Flow Management (see Section 13) - Scheme of Delegation (see Section 14) - Treasury Management Policy and Practices (see Section 15) - Knowledge and skills (see Section 16); summarises the knowledge and skills available to the Council and provides confirmation that these are commensurate with the Council's risk appetite.